Lamivudine/Zidovudine Viatris 150/300 (Lamivudine And Zidovudine)

 How to Take Lamivudine/Zidovudine Viatris 150/300

-Take this medication exactly as prescribed by your doctor to ensure it works effectively.
+It is important to take this medication exactly as prescribed by your doctor.

 Dosage Instructions

-The usual dose is one tablet twice a day.
+The usual dosage is one tablet taken twice daily.
 Swallow the tablet whole with a full glass of water.
-Do not break or halve the tablet.
-Take it regularly at the same time each day.

 What If You Miss a Dose?